How to Recognize and Manage High-Functioning Depression

 High-functioning depression brings its own set of challenges.
 You need understanding, patience, and smart ways to cope.
 My clients have taught me that recovery doesn’t mean eliminating all problems.
 It’s about building tools to direct your path while staying true to yourself.

 You can achieve professional success without sacrificing mental health.
-My clients often find that tackling their high-functioning depression actually boosts their abilities.
+Many of my clients often find that tackling their high-functioning depression actually boosts their abilities.
 This leads to lasting achievements and deeper satisfaction.
 Small but steady steps toward better mental health create real change.

 Getting help shows strength, not weakness.
 Your struggles matter, whatever your daily functioning looks like.
 The clients who thrive are those who accept their condition.
 They build support systems and keep their careers on track.